DavidkodiCS/Trippy-Mako/sprints/sprint5/Daily-Scrum2.md

 ## Charlie

 1. What have you done since last meeting?

+Started diagramming the full TURN diagram in a time vs packets diagram.
+Created a bank of research information to stay up to date on layers.

 2. What will you accomplish today / until the next daily scrum?

+Finish up allocation connection process and test sending packets between client and peer.

 3. What impediments or obstacles are in your way?

+None.

 4. What is your confidence on a scale of 1 to 10 that you will accomplish what you want to do.

+4/10

 ## David